dsscollection/git-github-for-stats/README.md

 *Will diffs be useful to you?* Some derived files are simply too big or miserable to read casually, such as `.csv` files of processed results or `.html` derived from `.Rmd`.
 But they may still be worth tracking with Git, because the diffs are often modest and quite interesting.
 I have caught unexpected changes in analytical results and student-facing webpages this way.
 When you re-run an analysis with updated input data or after updating R packages, the diffs presented by Git help you quickly pinpoint the downstream consequences.

-*Will it make collaboration harder?* *talk about the scenario Nick brought up re: binary files like PDF being a common source of merge conflict <https://github.com/dsscollection/git-github-for-stats/issues/6>*
+*Will it make collaboration harder?* Prose to be written: Talk about the scenario Nick brought up re: binary files like PDF being a common source of merge conflict <https://github.com/dsscollection/git-github-for-stats/issues/6>.
+I have a solution!
+Stop using PDF as your default output format!
+Make Markdown the output format during development.
+Your Git/GitHub problems just went away.
+You're welcome.

 In summary, I recommend you default to including a file in your Git repository, unless there's a specific reason not to.
 But good reasons absolutely do exist.

 Collaboration
 -------------

 Collaboration is probably the most compelling reason to manage a project with Git and GitHub.
-I have a broad definition of collaboration here, that includes hands-on participation by multiple people as well as an asymmetric model, in which some people are active makers and others only read or review.
+I have a broad definition of collaboration.
+It includes hands-on participation by multiple people as well as an asymmetric model, in which some people are active makers and others only read or review.

 Consider two different models of collaboration on a document: